Ramakrishnan3118/Healthcare-Assistant/README.md

 - ✅ Ensure `uvicorn` is serving the API at `localhost:8000`.
 - ✅ Check the console for any Python or Streamlit errors.
 - ✅ If voice features don’t work, confirm microphone and audio playback configurations.

 ---

-## 🤝 Contributing

-We welcome contributions!
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`)
-3. Commit your changes.
-4. Push to your fork.
-5. Open a pull request.

----

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----